Blog/Logical Fallacy

 FAQ

-Why do global events trigger fallacies?
+Why do global events trigger so many fallacies?

 References